-The following table sets forth the name and dollar range of equity securities of the Funds owned by Trustees as of December 31, 2022.
+The following table sets forth the name and dollar range of equity securities of each Fund owned by Trustees as of December 31, 2023.

-As of the date of this SAI, the Funds have not commenced operations.
-Therefore, none of the Independent Trustees or their immediate family members beneficially owned any securities in the Fund.
-Further, as of July 31, 2023, none the Independent Trustees or their immediate family members beneficially owned any securities in any investment adviser, investment sub-adviser, or principal underwriter of the Trust, or in any person (other than a registered investment company) directly or indirectly controlling, controlled by, or under common control with an investment adviser, investment sub-adviser, or principal underwriter of the Trust.
+As of the date of this SAI, none of the Independent Trustees or their immediate family members beneficially owned any securities in any investment adviser, investment sub-adviser, or principal underwriter of the Trust, or in any person (other than a registered investment company) directly or indirectly controlling, controlled by, or under common control with an investment adviser, investment sub-adviser, or principal underwriter of the Trust.